Sever's Disease

 Adults cannot have Sever’s disease (calcaneal apophysitis).
 Heel pain that affects adults improves as they remain active.
 The opposite occurs with heel pain in children.

-However, symptoms of Sever’s disease can sometimes be confused for plantar fasciitis, which isa condition that affects adults.
+However, symptoms of Sever’s disease can sometimes be confused for plantar fasciitis, which is a condition that affects adults.
 If you’re an adult experiencing pain similar to Sever’s disease, learn more about plantar fasciitis treatment.

 Conclusion